Not too far from tradition

 There are many world cuisines that do not lend themselves well to a vegan diet.
 When we speak about food from the Middle East, however it is almost a tradition.
 While there are a number of meat dishes that come to mind as part of the Middle Eastern menu, most of what we talk about is vegetable-based.
 This may go some way to explain why the vegan diet is becoming more and more popular in the region, and why it has been easy for many to make the shift.

 There are several reasons for this recent push towards a vegan diet within the country.
 For some it is due to concerns over the food industry, for others it has come about due to increased knowledge about diet and nutritional needs.
 Whatever the root cause is, this dietary trend has seen a steady and rapid rise in the need for cafes and restaurants to provide vegan options on their menus.
-Now that the Saudi, Dubai and Abu Dhabi Cafes and restaurants are offering vegan food, it is important to know what vegan food is exactly and where to get it.

 In this guide to vegan food in the UAE